PiggyAwesome/discord-spammer/README.md

 ![image](https://user-images.githubusercontent.com/48888771/127731672-66604f8e-03ed-41bb-b23a-ec443969aa0a.png)

+### Only proof of concept!
+Do not use!
-##### Do not use this selfbots!
+##### Do not use this selfbot!
 It is against the Discord Terms of Service!
 I made and uploaded this spammer to show skids how easy it is to program in python.
 (Yes)
 ##### If you do use this selfbot, PiggyAwesome will not be held responsible if anything happens with your account or anything you used this selfbot for.